Martkopi: History

-In addition Martkopi served as a cultural centre too.
-The names of the famous Georgian poets and writers Nikolos Cherkesishvili (17th-18th century), Ioan Khobulashvili (18th century), Stefane Djorjadze (18th century) and others are associated with the village.
+In addition, Martkopi served as a cultural center too.
+The names of the famous Georgian poets and writers Nikolos Cherkesishvili (17th-18th century), Ioan Khobulashvili (18th century), Stefane Djorjadze (18th century), and others are associated with the village.

 Precious Parthian coins (100 BC-200 AD) were found in the territory of the village.

-In Martkopi ruins of cupola church is still preserved.
-It was built in 1810 by bishop of Rustavi Stefane II.
+In Martkopi ruins of the cupola church are still preserved.
+It was built in 1810 by the bishop of Rustavi Stefane II.
 Some other family castles from the 18th century can also be found here.
-Near the village is Ghvtaeba monastery complex dating back to 5th—6th centuries.
+Near the village is Ghvtaeba monastery complex dating back to the 5th—6th centuries.

 Bronze age

-Close to village in the Ulevari valley archaeologists discovered bronze-age graves.
+Close to the village in the Ulevari Valley archaeologists discovered bronze-age graves.

-Martkopi kurgans
+Martkopi Kurgans

-Several rich burial kurgans have been discovered in the area.
+Several rich burials Kurgans have been discovered in the area.
 They represent the early stage of the Early Kurgan culture of Central Transcaucasia.
 The Martkopi Culture may be dated before 2550 BC.

 This Early Kurgan period, known as Martkopi-Bedeni, has been interpreted as a transitional phase and the first stage of the Middle Bronze Age.

-To the earliest group belong the kurgans or barrows of the Martkopi/Ulevari and Samgori valleys (east of Tbilisi), and the earliest among the Trialeti culture.
+The earliest group belongs to the Kurgans or barrows of the Martkopi/Ulevari and Samgori valleys (east of Tbilisi), and the earliest among the Trialeti culture.

-The somewhat later kurgans are of Bedeni type.
-They are represented by the kurgans of the Bedeni plateau (near Trialeti), and also those of the Alazani valley (in Kakheti, eastern part of East Georgia).
+The somewhat later Kurgans are of the Bedeni type.
+They are represented by the Kurgans of the Bedeni plateau (near Trialeti), and also those of the Alazani valley (in Kakheti, eastern part of East Georgia).

-This stage of the Early Bronze Age seems to represent the final stage of the Kura-Araxes culture.
+This stage of the Early Bronze Age seems to represent the final stage of the Kura–Araxes culture.
 According to recent dating, the transition to the Early Kurgan period was around the mid of the 3rd millennium -- somewhat between the 27th to 24th century BC.

 Metalwork

-There appears to be the new abundance of metals in this period.
+There appears to be a new abundance of metals in this period.
 Arsenical coppers were dominating the record, while copper and tin-bronzes were represented to a rather limited degree.

 The launch of tin bronze production in South Caucasia is associated with the appearance of the so-called Early Kurgans, whereas artifacts of the Kura-Araxes (Early Transcaucasian) culture were made exclusively of copper-arsenic alloy.